API#

 verbose aliases, which are defined at the end of the file and listed

-section after each gate in square brackets.
+in the Classes section after each gate in square brackets.

 - Classes: